 It is also noted that the maximum increase in strength is much greater for the distal than for the proximal muscle group after mental training (visualization).

-All coaches, athletes, sports psychologists and therapists are strongly encouraged to practice mental training in conjunction with physical training to increase the effectiveness and efficiency of training, reduce injuries, stress.
+All coaches, athletes, sports psychologists and therapists are strongly encouraged to practice mental training in conjunction with physical training to increase the effectiveness and efficiency of training, reduce injuries, and stress.

 Other studies claim that with the help of visualization pianists, trombonists improved their playing skills and reduced the number of errors during their performances.